Thinkwise/docs/docs/sf/subjects.md

 #### Access control

 It is possible to indicate per role that a prefilter is intended to authorize data.
-In this case, the checkbox *Data authorization prefilter* can be checked at the *Model rights* screen.
-As a result, the prefilter cannot be disabled by users in this role.
+In this case, the checkbox *Data authorization prefilter* can be checked in the *Model rights* screen.
+As a result, the prefilter cannot be disabled by users assigned to this role.

 ![](assets/sf/subjects_prefilter_model_rights.png)
 *Setting the role rights for prefilters*